 A Linesperson witnesses a player play the puck with the stick before stepping onto the ice from the penalty box.
 What should the Linesperson do?

-The Linesperson shall report what is witnessed to the Referee who shall assess a minor penalty.
-Rule 32.4(V) and Rule 56.2 (VIII).
+The Linesperson may stop the play and shall report what is witnessed to the Referee who shall assess a minor penalty.
+Rule 32.4 (V) and Rule 56.2 (VIII).